Advent-of-q/2021/docs/08-seven-segment-search.md

 ### A higher-order function

-We notice above the business of sorting strings, converting to symbols and sorting the symbol vectors is done to both arguments of Find, the only real difference being that it’s iterated over the items of the left argument.
+We notice above that the business of sorting strings, converting to symbols and sorting the symbol vectors is done to both arguments of [Find](https://code.kx.com/q/ref/find/ "Reference") `?`, the only real difference being that it’s iterated over the items of the left argument.
 Could we write this more clearly?

 One way would be to encapsulate the business in a lambda.